-Responsibility: Department of Economic and Community Development - Economic Development and Housing DivisionHousing Division
+Responsibility: Department of Economic and Community Development - Economic Development and Housing Division

-Time Frame: Ongoing - Annual reporting as part of CDBG Funding and Annual Progress Report Funding Source: Staff time
+Time Frame: Ongoing - Annual reporting as part of CDBG Funding and

+Annual Progress Report Funding Source: Staff time

 Program EQ-1.2 - Regional cooperation.
 The City shall participate with other jurisdictions in San Mateo County to bi-annually update the Analysis of Impediments to Fair Housing in San Mateo County, a report that helps jurisdictions identify impediments to fair housing and develop solutions.

-Responsibility: Department of Economic and Community Development - Economic Development and Housing DivisionHousing Division Time Frame: Ongoing and bi-annual update Funding Source: CDBG
+Economic Development and Housing Division Time Frame: Ongoing and bi-annual update

-Policy EQ-2 The City shall provide fair housing information and referrals regarding fair housing complaints, tenant-landlord conflicts, habitability, and other general housing assistance.
+The City shall provide fair housing information and referrals regarding fair housing complaints, tenant-landlord conflicts, habitability, and other general housing assistance.

 Program EQ-2.1 - Legal counsel and advocacy assistance.
 The City shall support non-profits providing legal counseling and advocacy assistance concerning fair housing laws, rights, and remedies to those who believe they have been discriminated against.
 Persons requesting information or assistance related to housing discrimination are referred to one or more fair housing groups for legal services.
 Consistent with existing practice, brochures providing information on fair housing and tenants' rights are proactively available at City Hall, public libraries and on the City's website.
 The brochures are also available at nonprofit organizations serving low-income residents.
 The brochures are available and translated intoin multiple languages.
 As funding allows, the City shall provide annual funding assistance to organizations that provide fair housing, tenant/landlord, and habitability counseling and other general housing assistance.

 Responsibility: Department of Economic and Community Development - Economic Development and Housing Division